Vaibhavkandharkar/js-youtube/README.md

 {} - Global Execution context it refer to the variables this
-The global execution context is different every enviornment The Most important global execution context is of browser and it's this value has window object
+The global execution context is different every enviornment The Most important global execution context is of browser and it's value has window object

 javascript is a single threaded language and it has everything is a process